 Personal data | Any information relating to an identified or identifiable individual |

-Special category personal data | Personal data revealing racial or ethnic origin, political opinions, religious beliefs, philosophical beliefs or trade union membership Genetic and biometric data Data concerning health, sex life or sexual orientation Personal data relating to criminal convictions and offences or related security measures |
+Special category personal data | Personal data revealing racial or ethnic origin, political opinions, religious beliefs, philosophical beliefs or trade union membership Genetic data Biometric data (where used for identification purposes) Data concerning health, sex life or sexual orientation Personal data relating to criminal convictions and offences or related security measures |

 Data Protection Partner

-We are not required under GDPR to appoint a Data Protection Officer (DPO)as we are not a public authority or body, our core activities do not consist of data processing operations that require regular and systematic monitoring of data subjects on a large scale, nor do our core activities consist of large-scale processing of special categories of data (sensitive data such as personal information on health, religion, race or sexual orientation) and/or personal data relating to criminal convictions and offences.
+We are not required under UK GDPR to appoint a Data Protection Officer (DPO) as we are not a public authority or body, our core activities do not consist of data processing operations that require regular and systematic monitoring of data subjects on a large scale, nor do our core activities consist of large-scale processing of special categories of data (sensitive data such as personal information on health, religion, race or sexual orientation) and/or personal data relating to criminal convictions and offences.
 We have chosen not to appoint a DPO voluntarily.
 We have made suitable alternative arrangements by appointing a Data Protection Partner who oversees data protection.

 Personal data we collect about you